-CMS defines Hospital Acquired Condition (HAC) as is an undesirable situation or condition that affects a patient and arises during a stay in a hospital or medical facility.
+CMS defines Hospital Acquired Condition (HAC) as an undesirable situation or condition that affects a patient and arises during a stay in a hospital or medical facility.
 Their directive to Medicare Advantage health plans is to deny these claims because the condition was avoidable with proper care.
-This edit makes heavy use of the Present on Admission (POA) indicator that are associated with each diagnosis code.
+This edit makes heavy use of the Present on Admission (POA) indicators that are associated with each diagnosis code.

 Medicare Code Edits

 The Medicare Code Edits are a series of rules based upon the Medicare Code Editor (MCE) system.
 Currently, OaRS administers these edits